jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

 === "Wall"

-    What causes a wall that stops the bouncing droplet?
-(By Oliver)
+    What causes a wall that stops the bouncing droplet?(By Oliver)<br> <br>
-    A: a physical piece of material that is fully submerged in the silicon oil
+    A: a physical piece of material that is fully submerged in the silicon oil<br>
-    B: a physical piece of material that is only above the surface of the silicon oil
+    B: a physical piece of material that is only above the surface of the silicon oil<br>
-    C: nothing, it just appears randomly and can not be controlled
+    C: nothing, it just appears randomly and can not be controlled<br>
-    D: none of the above
+    D: none of the above<br>

 === "Solution"

     The answer is **A**

     The piece of material causes a decrease in depth which causes a wall that stops the droplet from passing through

 <br>

 === "Tunneling"

-    Which of the following is a result of quantum tunneling?
-(By Oliver)
+    Which of the following is a result of quantum tunneling?(By Oliver)<br> <br>
-    A: a ball goes through a tunnel in a hill to reach the other side
+    A: a ball goes through a tunnel in a hill to reach the other side<br>
-    B: an electron that manages to go through a potential barrier it should not be able to
+    B: an electron that manages to go through a potential barrier it should not be able to<br>
-    C: a ball that manages to appear on the other side of a hill it should not be able to
+    C: a ball that manages to appear on the other side of a hill it should not be able to<br>
-    D: none of the above
+    D: none of the above<br>

 === "Solution"

     The answer is **B**

     Quantum tunneling is the phenomenon of quantum particle that manages to go through an energy barrier that it should not be able to normally.
 The electron is the quantum particle and the potential barrier is the energy barrier for the electron.